davidolivefarga/everybody-codes-2024/quest_02/README.md

 ## Part I

-### ✍🏼 Input
+### 🎯 Objective

-Some notes containing a list of words and a sentence.
+We're given a list of unique words and a sentence.

 Example: